dodgymike/hackrf-wiki/Updating-Firmware.md

 The pins that must be shorted are pins 1 and 2 of header P32 on Jawbreaker.
 Header P32 is labeled "P2_8" on most Jawbreakers but may be labeled "2" on prototype units.
 Pin 1 is labeled "VCC".
 Pin 2 is the center pin.
 For a visual guide, see the
 [Boot Mode document]( https://github.com/mossmann/hackrf/blob/master/doc/hardware/jawbreaker_boot_mode.pdf?raw=true).

+When power is applied with pins shorted, you should see VCCLED illuminate and note that 1V8LED does not illuminate.
+At this point Jawbreaker is ready to receive firmware over USB.

 We use DFU mode to enable programming of the CPLD and to program SPI flash if the currently installed firmware is not working properly.

 Developers: DFU mode is also very convenient for making rapid changes during firmware development.
 If you leave a jumper in place, you can install new firmware by removing power from Jawbreaker, plugging it back in, and typing 'make program' in the firmware source directory.
+Note that you should not load firmware compiled with the "rom_to_ram" option over DFU.

 # Updating the CPLD

-FIXME: cpldjtagprog
+To update to the latest CPLD image, simply use DFU boot mode to load the cpldjtagprog firmware.
+Follow the DFU instructions above to start Jawbreaker in DFU boot mode and then execute:
+> cd firmware/cpldjtagprog
+> make program

+After a few seconds, three LEDs should start blinking.
+This indicates that the CPLD has been programmed successfully.
+You may now unplug Jawbreaker and reboot it normally.

 FIXME: DFU to SPIFI